-Eleanor was recently awarded an honorary Associate Fellowship of Van Mildert College for contributions to the arts while returning to Durham University for their Opera Gala where she will be performing as a soloist alongside Sir Thomas Allen.
+Eleanor was recently awarded an honorary Associate Fellowship of Van Mildert College for contributions to the arts while returning to Durham University for their Opera Gala performing as a soloist alongside Sir Thomas Allen.

 Not to be altered without permission.
 Current information available upon request.